 I use VOX AC15 - a simple single-channel amp.
 When i play chords i have the gain set to 1/2, so i still get some extra volume when i step on my booster.
 If i set the gain at max., stepping on the booster brings just more drive, but volume doesn't change a bit.

-When i engage the pedal i can hear hum (or squealing noise ...)
+When i engage the pedal i can hear a hum (or squealing noise ...)

-Hum can get into the sound by several ways:
+Hum can sneak into your sound by several ways:

-2. You have plugged the wall wart in a different socket than your amp.
-You may have created a large ground loop this way - a loop that leads unwanted current between spots of different electric potential, and those are audible.
-A perfect ground of 0 volts is a text-book simplification, quite far from reality )
+3. You have plugged the wall wart in a different socket than your amp.
+By that, you may have created a large ground loop - a loop that leads unwanted currents between spots of different electric potential, and those are audible.
+A perfect ground of 0 volts is a text-book simplification.

-3. You have more pedals connected to one power adapter.
-Again, a ground loop:
+4. You have more pedals connected to one power adapter.
+Again, a case of a ground loop:

 DC socket ground pin 1 -> transformer ground wire -> DC socket ground pin 2 -> enclosure 2 -> cable jack ground -> enclosure 1 -> back to the DC socket ground pin 1

-5. You use a switching power supply - these devices, anyhow advantageous they are, can generate some unwanted noises unless made specifically for audio applications.
+6. You use a switching power supply - these devices, anyhow advantageous they are, can generate some unwanted noises unless made specifically for audio applications.

 - a power supply that contains more than one transformer, where one of the transformers provides the negative voltage (to feed the PNP pedal)